confetti-framework/docs/validation.md

 #### Date

-The field under validation must be a valid date according to the format (default `yyyy-mm-dd HH:MM:SS` / `2006-01-02 15:04:05`).
+The field under validation must be a valid date according to the format (default format is `yyyy-mm-dd HH:MM:SS` / `2006-01-02 15:04:05`).

     rule.Date{Format: carbon.HourMinuteFormat}

-#### date_equals:_date_
+#### Date Equals

 The field under validation must be equal to the given date.
-The dates will be passed into the PHP `strtotime` function.
+For more options, see the [After](#after) rule.

+    rule.DateEqual{Date: carbon.Now(), Format: carbon.DateFormat}

 #### ends_with:_foo_,_bar_,...